anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 ## Project Proposal
 To make sure that you are poised for success, you must write a short proposal of what you plan to do.
-You will submit this through Gradescope (it's a fill in the blank on Gradescope assignment, so you don't need to create a separate document first, though you can).
+You will submit this through Gradescope as a PDF.
-Your proposal is due by Wednesday Feb 28th, at 10pm, and will include the following components:
+Your proposal is due by Monday Nov.
+11th, at 10pm, and should have **clearly indicated sections** answering each of the following questions:

-* Who’s working on the project, and how you plan to divide the work.
+1. Who’s working on the project?
+    * If you are working individually, state that
-* The game or simulation you plan to implement for your final project.
-Include a brief description of the game and its rules (or, for a simulation, what you aim to model and a basic overview of how it will run).
+2. What is the game you plan to implement for your final project?
+    * Include a brief description of the game and the version of rules that you plan to implement (you don't have to include all the rules of more complex games)
-* A brief development plan: what sort of classes and methods you will need to write and generally how these will work together.
+3. What are the (at least) two classes you will implement and what methods will they have?
+4. How will objects of your two classes meaningfully interact with each other?
-* What kind of graphics will be incorporated into your project.
+5. What kind of graphics will be incorporated into your project?
-* A description of your primary outcome(s) for the project.
-I’ll raise concerns if these outcomes seem too ambitious or not ambitious enough.
-* A description of your stretch goal(s) for the project.
+6. What are some "stretch goal(s)" for the project?
 These are outcomes that you hope to achieve, but that you realize may be too difficult given the time frame and your current programming expertise.

-After confirming the details and making sure you’re poised to succeed, I’ll officially sign off on your project, which means you’re free to start working on the project. **Feel free to submit this early and I will be aiming to get feedback to you sooner than the due date.**
+I'll give you feedback on your proposal and let you know if it seems feasible or if I have any concerns.

 ## Project Peer Review
-During class on March 6th, you will present your project draft in a "gallery walk".
+During class on Nov 18th, you will present your project draft in a "gallery walk".
 I'll provide more details as that approaches, but the basic idea will be that half of you will get your game or simulation running on a lab computer and tell the other half about the project and then we'll switch partway through.
 You'll be required to both present your project and learn about a specific number of other projects.
-An initial submission of a basic version of your project will be due **March 4th at 10pm**, so that you have something in working order for the presentation.
+An initial submission of a basic version of your project will be due **Nov 15th at 10pm**, so that you have something in working order for the presentation.
-I will be aiming to get feedback back to you quickly on this initial submission so that you can make revisions before the end of term.
 You should aim to have your project at this point be a first draft so that you can get feedback and show off the cool project that you are working on.

 ## Project Code and Report